As of current times, tremendous progress has been made in diagnosing the underlying cause of hair loss, specifically for women.

-The high-protein diet provided more than 40% of energy from protein, 30% from fat and the remainder from carbohydrates.
+The high-protein diet provided more than 40% of energy from protein, 30% from fat, and the remainder from carbohydrates.
 The standard diet derived less than 15% of energy from protein, 30% of energy from fat, and more than 55% from carbohydrates.

-The high-protein diet produced a significantly higher weight loss than the standard diet (7.7 vs 3.3 kg).
-Women on the high-protein diet also lost more body fat (6.4 vs 2.1 kg), and had a significantly greater reduction in waist circumference.
+The high-protein diet produced a significantly higher weight loss than the standard diet (7.7 vs. 3.3 kg).
+Women on the high-protein diet also lost more body fat (6.4 vs. 2.1 kg) and had a significantly greater reduction in waist circumference.

 The high-protein diet also led to greater decreases in glucose, which persisted after adjustment for weight changes.
 This positive effect was thus independent of weight loss.

-Summing up, Dr Sorensen said, "This study shows that it is not necessary for PCOS patients to follow energy-restricted diets because protein satiates so well that a high protein diet will induce a spontaneous reduction in energy intake."
+Summing up, Dr. Sorensen said, "This study shows that it is not necessary for PCOS patients to follow energy-restricted diets because protein satiates so well that a high protein diet will induce a spontaneous reduction in energy intake."

-There is as yet no cure for PCOS, but experts who specialize in women's hair loss issues have experienced positive results with hormonal treatments, nutrition and exercise.
+There is no cure for PCOS, but experts who specialize in women's hair loss issues have experienced positive results with hormonal treatments, nutrition, and exercise.

-Treatment goals are based on specific symptoms, be it hair loss, infertility, excessive hair growth, obesity, risk of heart disease or diabetes.
+Treatment goals are based on specific symptoms, be it hair loss, infertility, excessive hair growth, obesity, or risk of heart disease or diabetes.

-Some experts have noted there is also no guaranteed way to get hair which has already been lost to regrow.
+Some experts have noted there is also no guaranteed way to get hair that has already been lost to regrow.
 The only known way to minimize hair loss is to prevent it through early diagnosis and treatment.